diyscif/diyscif/scif-thesis.md

 allowed entry for authorized persons and remove no longer authorized individuals, should be located fully inside the SCIF.
-Electric door strikes used to unlock the door and "buzz people in" must have a positive engagement, i.e. rest in a locked position and only unlock on entry authorization.
+Electric door strikes used to unlock the door and "buzz people in" must have a positive engagement, i.e., rest in a locked position and only unlock on entry authorization.
 The electric door strikes should comply to UL 1034 (Burglary-Resistant Electric Locking Mechanisms). [@ics-705-ts, p.
 63]